particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

 #### Trigger fields

-**If (Variable Name):** Select the Spark.variable you'd like to use from an automatically populated dropdown menu.
+**If (Variable Name):** Select the Particle.variable you'd like to use from an automatically populated dropdown menu.
 These options will be pulled from the firmware flashed to your claimed devices.
-No options will be displayed if your devices don't have Spark.variable()s defined, so check your code and reflash your firmware if it's empty.
+No options will be displayed if your devices don't have Particle.variable()s defined, so check your code and reflash your firmware if it's empty.

 ```
 // EXAMPLE VARIABLE NAME